mar-s/pinteresting/README.md

 # My First Web Application

-Here is the sample Pinterest-type app I have developed through the [*one month rails*] (http://onemonthrails.com) course curriculum.
+Here is a sample Pinterest-type app that I have developed through the [*one month rails*] (http://onemonthrails.com) course curriculum.

 by Michael Santo Domingo